UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/first-exploration.md

 ...
 ```

 The part in square parenthesis is known as a [Class Attribute](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/attributes/).
 This is setting an attribute `ContentProperty` to the string "Content".
-At _run time_, when the XAML is parsed, the code can look up the `ContentProperty` attribute of the `ContentPage` class (a string), and treat tihs it as the default property (where none is given otherwise).
+At _run time_, when the XAML is parsed, the code can look up the `ContentProperty` attribute of the `ContentPage` class (a string), and treat this it as the default property (where none is given otherwise).

 ##### StackLayout

 Next we see the XML element `<StackLayout>`.

-As explained above, this will instantiate an instance of the class `StackLayout` and set it to the `Content` property of `ContentPage`.
+As explained above, this will (indirectly) instantiatiate of an instance of the class `StackLayout` and set it to the `Content` property of `ContentPage`.

 Why `StackLayout`?
 Well, all content pages need two things: